What is wifi calling (VoWIFI)? How to Enable and Disable in a Phone?

 - Click on the phone.

-- Give the warning, tap on enable.
+- Give the warning, and tap on enable.

-How to Enable on Android?
+How to Enable it on an Android handset?

 - Click on settings,